 - Perfect for: Hitting the gym with precision and comfort.

-One of the more affordable options on the list, Gymshark is a popular athletic brand featuring tops and bottoms ranging in price from $18-$50.
+One of the more affordable options on the list, Gymshark is a popular athletic brand featuring tops and bottoms ranging in price from $18 to $50.
 Advertised as being “built for graft, not for glamour,” the workout line is relatively bare-bones and is constructed mostly with cotton fabric.
 While this may not be a great fit for those in search of uber-intense athletic garb that’ll wick moisture or absorb odor, it could be a real winner for those gym rats who want something that’ll transition seamlessly between different spaces, especially as many of the items feature interesting graphics and bright colors.

 - Price range: $